 - 4 green onions

-- 1 – 2 Tablespoons red chili pepper flakes (using gochugaru is traditional)
+- 1 – 4 Tbsp red chili pepper flakes (using gochugaru is traditional)

 - Dissolve the salt in the water to make a brine.

 - Roughly chop the cabbage, and submerge it in the brine for at least 5 hours, up to 24 hours.
 If there isn’t enough brine to cover the cabbage, wait 30 minutes for the cabbage to start softening.
 It should all fit under the brine.

-- After soaking, drain the cabbage reserving some of the brine.
+- After soaking, drain the cabbage reserving 6 cups of the brine.

-- Dice the radish, carrots and green onions into sticks.
+- Dice the radish, carrots, and green onions into bite-sized sticks.

-- Place yellow onion, garlic, ginger and chili pepper flakes into a food processor and chop until it becomes a paste.
+- Place the yellow onion, garlic, ginger, and chili pepper flakes into a food processor and chop until it becomes a paste.

-- Allow to ferment in a cool location for up to 3 days.
-It is traditional to eat kimchi while it is still in the sparkling stages of fermentation.
+- Place the jars of kimchi to ferment in a dark location for up to 3 days.
+It is traditional to eat kimchi while it is still in the sparkling stages of fermentation (3-7 days.)

-- Place it in the refrigerator to stop fermentation.
+- After 3 days, place the kimchi in the refrigerator to slow the fermentation.

-- If raw garlic, onions, and spices aren’t your thing, here’s my recipe for a kid-friendly kimchi that avoids all the stronger flavours, while keeping the delicious kimchi-ness.
+- If raw garlic, onions, and spices aren’t your thing, here’s my recipe for kid-friendly kimchi.
+It avoids the stronger flavors while keeping the delicious kimchi-ness.

 - If you can’t find napa cabbage then use savoy.
-You can also use a regular cannonball cabbage, but it won’t have the same texture or flavour.
+You can also use a regular cannonball cabbage, but it won’t have the same texture or flavor.

-- You can find gochugaru in Korean grocery stores or online.
+- You can find gochugaru (Korean red pepper flakes) in Asian grocery stores or online.